SkylineCommunications/dataminer-docs/connector-help/connector_help/PacketLight_PL-2000.md

 ### Events

 This page contains the **Events, Generic Events, Event Inventory** and **OPT APS Traps** table.
-These tables list the traps supported by the driver that have been received.
+These tables list the traps supported by the connector that have been received.

 The following traps are supported: